-I have my own HDL block that I want to connect as a peripheral on the AMBA bus.
-How can I do that?
+6.11.3 How can I connect my own HDL block as a peripheral on the AMBA bus?

 SmartDesign supports automatic creation of data driven configurators based on HDL generics/parameters.

 If your block has all the necessary signals to interface with the AMBA bus protocol (ex: address, data, control signals):